Zebra Barcode Printer FAQs

-Awaiting Payment —You has completed checkout process, but payment has yet to be confirmed.
+Awaiting Payment — You have completed the checkout process, but payment has yet to be confirmed.

 Awaiting Fulfilment — We have received your order and is awaiting processing.
 We process most orders within 3 working days of order date.

-Awaiting Pickup — order has been picked, and is awaiting customer pickup from us.
-Our contact details and address is on Contact us page.
+Awaiting Pickup — Order has been picked, and is awaiting customer pickup from us.
+Our contact details and address are on the Contact us page.